-The Financial Summary Form should contain the complete financial offer made to the University using the format contained in Attachment B Dental Proposed Rate Structure.
+The Financial Summary Form should contain the complete financial offer made to the University using the format contained in Section 7.0.
 All financial information should be submitted in a sealed envelope under separate cover.
-Label this proposal "Criteria 3 - Financial Proposal."

 4.8 Criteria 4 - Evidence of Successful Performance and Implementation Schedule